Easy Kunafa Recipe

 mozzarella cheese cut on a wooden board

 Preheat the oven to 350°F (175°C).
-Using a food processor or a knife, cut the kataifi into small strands.
-In a large bowl, mix with melted butter or melt ghee and coat the dough well to ensure a crispy texture.
+If the kataifi is frozen, make sure to thaw it in the fridge overnight.
+Using a food processor or a knife, cut the kataifi into small pieces.
+In a large bowl, mix the kataifi with melted butter and coat the dough well to ensure a crispy texture.

-Then, brush the bottom of a 12-inch pan with melted butter.
-Spread half the kataifi in the pan, pressing firmly to create a solid base.
+Brush the bottom of a 12-inch pan (or two 9-inch pans) with melted butter.
+Spread half the buttered kataifi in the pan, pressing firmly to create a solid base.
 Evenly distribute the mozzarella cheese, then layer the remaining kataifi on top, pressing gently to secure.

 Once baked, remove the kunafa from the oven.
 While still hot, drizzle the cooled syrup evenly over the entire surface of the kunafa.
-The hot kunafa will absorb the syrup, ensuring a sweet and moist dessert.
+The hot kunafa will absorb the syrup, while keeping its crispy texture.

 Enjoy kunafa fresh and warm, straight from the oven, when the pastry is crispy and the cheese filling is gooey.